Contact Center as a Service Market To Triple Growth Amid Concerns

 • Experience Communication as a Service (XCaaS) is a cloud communications platform that combines unified communications as a service (UCaaS) and CCaaS.
 Considered the next big disruptor in contact center technologies, XCaaS is likely to boost agent productivity to a higher level.

 • Robotic process automation (RPA) utilizes software robots to accomplish specific duties, such as answering common customer questions, allowing human agents to focus on high-value tasks.
-RPA is currently applied in human resources, retail, payroll, customer service, help desk support, and sales support.
+RPA is applied in human resources, retail, payroll, customer service, help desk support, and sales support.

 • Conversational AI drives and improves the conversational abilities of voice bots and chatbots.
 AI has advanced to the point that bots will soon be able to help consumers and human agents with more complicated issues and tasks.
 They will no longer be limited to simple duties and frequently asked questions (FAQs).